meyerphi/tiling/README.md

 The problem is to decide whether a set of [Wang tiles](https://en.wikipedia.org/wiki/Wang_tile), i.e. square tiles defined by their colors on the north/south/west/east side, can tile the infinite plane.
 Moreover, one can state the problem as classifying a set of tiles as one the following:

-- Periodic: the tileset can tile the plane with a periodic pattern, i.e. they can be composed into a finite repeatable rectangular pattern.
+- Periodic: the tileset can tile the plane with a periodic pattern, i.e. the tiles can be composed into a finite repeatable rectangular pattern.
 - Aperiodic: the tileset can tile the plane, but not with a periodic pattern.
 - Finite: the tileset can not tile the plane, and can therefore also not tile a finite square of some size.